MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/clistctrl-class.md

 ### <a name="remarks"></a>Açıklamalar

-*NCode* parametresi hizalamasını stilini belirtir.
+*NCode* parametresi, hizalama stilini belirtir.

 ### <a name="example"></a>Örnek